Info On How Much is Paving A Driveway?

 Everybody always wants to know “how much is paving a driveway?” or “what does it cost to pave my parking lot?”

-Thankfully, the process of pricing out the cost of how much is paving a driveway doesn’t need to be difficult – by choosing the type of paving that you want and can afford and then carefully choosing a paving contractor, you can ensure that your driveway project comes in on budget and maintenance-free for years to come.
+Thankfully, the process of pricing out how much does it cost to pave your driveway doesn’t need to be difficult – by choosing the type of work that you want and can afford and then carefully choosing a contractor, you can ensure that your driveway project comes in on budget and maintenance-free for years to come.

 So if you are looking to get a ballpark estimate on how much it will cost to pave driveway or parking we can help give you a good idea here.

-1st of all please note that asphalt paving is substantially cheaper than concrete.
-Asphalt paving is close to 1/3 of the cost of concrete.
+1st of all please note that asphalt is substantially cheaper than concrete.
+Asphalt driveway paving is close to 1/3 of the cost of concrete.

-If you’re asking yourself, “how much is paving a driveway?” the first decision to be made is what type of material to use.
-Asphalt is typically only a third of the cost of concrete paving when installed by professional asphalt driveway contractors, and can last for a very long time if the stone base beneath it is properly laid .
+If you’re asking yourself, “how much to repave a driveway?” the first decision to be made is what type of material to use.
+Asphalt is typically only a third of the cost of concrete paving cost when installed by professional asphalt driveway contractors, and can last for a very long time if the stone base beneath it is properly laid.
 There are two ways that this can be done.
-Both require the removal of any existing paving material as well as the base material beneath it.
+Both require the removal of any existing paving driveways material as well as the base material beneath it.

 There Are 3 Or 4 Styles Of Paving:

-1 – Rip Out The Old Driveway or Grass – Smooth Surface
+1 – Rip Out The Old Pavement or Grass – Smooth Surface

 We would install 6 inches of stone 2 inches of the binder, which is a binder course and 1 1/2 inch of the smooth stuff which is called the ID2 top.
 This ranges about $3.50 a square foot for everything.

-2 – Ripping out old driveway and Hauling Away –
+2 – Ripping Out Old Pavement and Hauling Away

 Installing a stone base the 3 inches of the ID2 top.
 This ranges around $2.50 a square foot